bitcoin-dot-org/Bitcoin.org/docs/managing-wallets.md

     - To qualify for supporting this feature, the wallet must be able to send and receive legacy format addresses.
 This does not need to be the default receive address format, but it should be easy and obvious for users to generate a legacy format receive address.

-* lightning: Some wallets support transactions on the Lightning Network.
-The Lightning Network is new and somewhat experimental.
-It supports transferring bitcoin without having to record each transaction on the blockchain, resulting in faster transactions and lower fees.
+* lightning: Some wallets support transactions on the Lightning Network, a second-layer protocol built on top of Bitcoin that enables fast, low-cost payments through payment channels, without each transaction being recorded individually on the blockchain.

   - To qualify for supporting this feature, the wallet must be able to send and receive lightning network transactions.

-* mixing_shuffling: Some wallets support coin mixing and/or shuffling, which pools transactions from multiple parties in order to increase privacy and reduce traceability.

-  - To qualify for supporting this feature, the wallet must be able to participate in transactions which mix or shuffle funds with funds from other users.

 * multisig: Some wallets have the ability to require more than one key to authorize a transaction.
 This can be used to divide responsibility and control